Generated Blue Ridge mountain river scene representing the Toe River, not an exact location photo

 Local plan

-Base from Spruce Pine or Burnsville, check the gauge, then choose between managed North Toe water and the quieter South Toe public corridor.
+Base from Spruce Pine or Burnsville, check the gauge, then choose between managed North Toe water and the quieter South Toe public area.

 Backup water